pbalduino/menios/docs/architecture/synchronization.md

 Semaphores make it easy to model producer/consumer queues and fixed pools of resources without reinventing the blocking logic each time.

+Test coverage: `test/test_ksemaphore.c` exercises empty, contention, and multi-token cycles to protect the counter logic from regressions.

 ## Read-Write Locks

 `krwlock_t` provides shared (reader) and exclusive (writer) access guards.
 The